How to Reduce Acid Reflux and Prevent Heartburn

 1. Modify your diet and eating schedule

-As we mentioned earlier on in this post, there are some foods that help your acid reflux and others that can make it worse.
-Fatty, fried, spicy, and citrusy foods are common culprits of heartburn and should be avoided to prevent acid reflux flare ups.
+• Avoid food and drink that triggers: As mentioned earlier, some foods help your acid reflux and others can make it worse.
+Fatty, fried, spicy, and citrusy foods are common culprits of heartburn.
+Avoid them to prevent acid reflux flare ups.
 Additionally, alcohol and caffeinated drinks can trigger reflux symptoms.

 maintain a healthy weight icon

-As you learned earlier on in this post, excess weight is one of many risk factors for acid reflux and other gastrointestinal diseases.
-If you’re wondering how to prevent acid reflux frequency and intensity, any doctor would likely start by assessing your weight.
-Carrying extra weight, especially near your abdomen, can increase pressure and force stomach acid back into your esophagus, causing heartburn.
+As you learned earlier in this post, excess weight is one of many risk factors for acid reflux and other gastrointestinal issues.
+If you’re wondering how to prevent acid reflux frequency and intensity or looking for practical tips on how to prevent nightmare heartburn, most doctors would start by checking your weight.
+Carrying extra pounds, especially around your belly, can put pressure on your stomach and push acid back into your esophagus, which often leads to heartburn.

-The International Foundation for Gastrointestinal Disorders4 suggests following these simple steps toward healthy weight management:
+The International Foundation for Gastrointestinal Disorders suggests the following steps toward healthy weight management:

-• Plan meals ahead of time so you don’t give into unhealthy options
+• Plan meals ahead, so you don’t have unhealthy options

 • Know your serving sizes to avoid overeating